 Well, what can I say about my own family?
 First of all, it is very small - there are only three of us in my immediate family: my father, my mother and, of course, myself.
 I have no brothers or sisters so I am an only child.
 I love my parents very much and I should say that we are friends.
-We used to spend a lot of time together but now I live away from home so we can't spend much time together.
+We used to spend a lot of time together but now I live away from home so we have to keep in touch using different messengers.